Skip to main content

 Statement to BAUS members regarding NICE SUI Guidelines (April 2019)

-BAUS has noted the contents of the NICE guideline (NG123) on urinary incontinence and pelvic organ prolapse in women, released on 2 April 2019.
+BAUS has noted the contents of the NICE guideline linked above, released on 2 April 2019.

 The publication of the NICE guideline does not change this and we would advise members not to use mesh for the treatment of stress incontinence, in either the NHS or the independent sector, until further notice."